riyanshhh/mikxx/README.md

 - Password reset functionality
 - Search for users by email
 - View and update user profile
-- Create and view posts (similar to Facebook)
+- Create and view posts (similar to Facebook and Instagram)

 ## Setup